 (8) If a TSP has its own planning criteria in addition to those defined in this Planning Guide, the TSP shall provide documentation of those criteria to ERCOT.
 ERCOT shall post the documentation on the Market Information System (MIS) Secure Area.
 The TSP shall notify ERCOT of any changes to their planning criteria and provide revised documentation within 30 days of such change.

+4.1.2 Resiliency Criteria

+(1) As part of a resiliency analysis as described in Planning Guide Section 3.1.1.6, Grid Reliability and Resiliency Assessment (GRRA), ERCOT shall identify a need for only those transmission upgrades that are necessary to:

+(a) Prevent cascading, instability or uncontrolled islanding; and/or

+(b) Reduce the impact of load-shedding.